skip to content

 “Mawl o enau plant bychain: George Lewis’s hymnody.”
 Hymn Society of Wales Summer School, Virtual Conference, 21 May 2022.

-“George Lewis and Reformed theology in Wales, 1536–1822: The Theologian of Welsh Congregationalism.”
+“George Lewis (1763–1822) and eighteenth-century Welsh Calvinism.”
 University of Oxford Ecclesiastical History Workshop, Keeble College, Oxford, 7 February 2019.

 “The Theology of the Great Awakening in North America and Wales: Jonathan Edwards (1703–1758) and Edward Williams (1750–1813).”
 Symposium of American Congregationalists, Marshalltown, Iowa, USA, 11–13 October 2018.